eoumenwa/Dare.ioProjects/PROJECT 1: Web Stack Implementation (LAMP Stack) in AWS.md

 You can always recreate this page if you need to access the information again later.

+## Summary

-Congratulations!
-You have finished your very first REAL LIFE PROJECT by deploying a LAMP stack website in AWS Cloud!
+In this project I learnt how to deploying a LAMP stack website in AWS Cloud.

 ## References

 https://starter-pbl.darey.io/en/latest/project1.html
 digitalocean